 - 25. We have also considered whether the distinctions based on sex throughout the Bill constitute a limit on the right to be free from discrimination.
 For example, cl 8 of the Bill provides that pay equity claims relate to work that is exclusively or predominantly performed by female employees. - 26.
-However we consider the Bill is covered under s 19(2), which provides that measures taken in good faith for the purpose of assisting or advancing disadvantaged persons do not constitute discrimination.
+However, we consider the Bill is covered under s 19(2) of the Bill of Rights Act, which provides that measures taken in good faith for the purpose of assisting or advancing disadvantaged persons do not constitute discrimination.
 The Bill provides a scheme to address systemic workplace discrimination on the basis of sex.
 It is therefore necessary to make some distinctions based on sex.